Xilinx/XRT/src/runtime_src/doc/toc/p2p.rst

 1. Before turning on P2P, please make sure 64-bit IO is enabled and the maximium host supported IO memory space is greater than total size of DDRs on Alveo PCIe platform in host BIOS setup.

 2. Enable large BAR support in BIOS.
-This is sometimes called "Above 4G decoding" and may be found under PCIe configuration or Boot configuration.
+This is variously called as *Above 4G decoding*, *PCI 64-bit resource handing above 4G* or *Memory mapped I/O above 4GB* and may be found under PCIe configuration or Boot configuration.

 Note